catherinekimyj/depth_perception/README.md

 The animation begins when an event listener on the "play" event of the audio player is triggered.
 The animation is calculated to last over the duration of the chosen music.
 The following code snippet shows how the calculation was achieved.

-The sum of character lengths of the name-input greeting and the thought input is saved to a variable.
-Then, the number of milliseconds of the each song is divided by the variable (storing the combined character length) to output the ratio we will use for delay time of characters and duration of each character animation.
+The sum of character lengths of the name input, the randomly selected quote, and the thought input is saved to a variable.
+Then, the number of milliseconds of the each song is divided by the variable (storing the combined character length, plus 4 characters for buffer) to output the ratio we will use for delay time of characters and duration of each character animation.
 Each character is wrapped in a `<span>`, so that the animation can be applied individually to each character.

 ```javascript
 const anim = function () {